mpope9/nba-sql/README.md

 ./scripts/create_postgres.sh
 ```

-If you want to use MySQL, start it with:
+If you want to use MariaDB, start it with:
 ```
-docker-compose -f docker/docker-compose-mysql.yml up -d
+docker-compose -f docker/docker-compose-mariadb.yml up -d

-./scripts/create_mysql.sh
+./scripts/create_maria.sh
 ```

 ### :snake: Directly Calling Python